 Inside India's wonders

-Markets, monks and masses of people: India contains enough life and energy to fill a suitcase full of memory cards - specialist Graham Hurst shows off a selection of his favourites.
+Markets, monks and masses of people: India contains enough life and energy to fill a suitcase full of memory cards - specialist Graham Hurst shows off a selection of his favorites.

-I have now spent over a year travelling around India.
+I have now spent over a year traveling around India.
 Every time I go back I stay for longer, with the last trip being six months long.
-My first visit was in 2007 when I fell in love with the country, especially the food, vibrancy and the colour which formed the basis of my photographic interests.
+My first visit was in 2007 when I fell in love with the country, especially the food, vibrancy and the color which formed the basis of my photographic interests.

 My later trips gave me an opportunity to get off the beaten track and visit the lesser known states such as Ladakh, Odisha, Madhya Pradesh and Bihar.
 My last trip was a one month research trip with Audley, where I was fortunate enough to stay in and visit some of the magnificent palaces and forts that have been converted to hotels which offer a uniquely Indian experience.

 Every afternoon on beaches up and down Kerala local fishermen arrive back on shore and pull in the day's catch.
 The men pull in the nets and the women sit in groups preparing the fish for sale.

 Sari sale in Madurai Temple